Umuzi-org/ACN-syllabus/content/topics/reopening-pull-request/_index.md

 **N.B!
 The pull request must not be merged, just closed.
 If changes are requested on previously merged work, a new pull request will need to be made**

-- Open your project on GitHub and Click on `Pull requests`
+- Open your project on GitHub and Click on `pull requests`
 ![](project-page.png)

 - Click on `closed`